From default patterns to regenerative practice

 Long-term viability under real constraints

-Reciprocal Indigenous Partnership
+Reciprocal Indigenous Partnerships

 Shared responsibility for collaboration integrity